Meet the Team

 Secretary

 Niall is an experienced financial services executive.
 A qualified accountant, Niall has held senior positions across the insurance and reinsurance industry.
 Currently working as a Client Service Director for Aon in Ireland, Niall leads the management of international client insurance entities covering insurance, finance, actuarial, risk, governance, and compliance functions.
-Niall has a neuro divergent child with additional needs, and this has given him an interest in advocating and supporting people in the autistic community.
+Niall has a neurodivergent child with additional needs, and this has given him an interest in advocating and supporting people in the autistic community.
 Niall is a member of the Board and Company Secretary for Aspire.

 Siobhán O'Dwyer